esteinig/sketchy/README.md

   Online lineage matching from uncorrected nanopore reads

 Options:
-  -f, --fastq TEXT     Input Fastq file to predict from.
-  -s, --sketch TEXT    MASH sketch to query
+  -f, --fastq TEXT     Input Fastq file to predict from -s, --sketch TEXT    MASH sketch to query
-  -d, --data TEXT      Index data file to pull genotypes and other data from.
-  -t, --tmp TEXT       Temporary dir for slicing Fastq file -c, --cores INTEGER  Number of processors for `mash dist` -h, --header         Print header to online mode STDOUT.
+  -d, --data TEXT      Index data file to pull genotypes and other data from -t, --tmp TEXT       Temporary dir for slicing Fastq file -c, --cores INTEGER  Number of processors for `mash dist` -h, --header         Print header to online mode STDOUT.
   -r, --reads INTEGER  Number of reads to type.
-  --single             Single read analysis, instead of cumulative, does not
-                       compute score
-  --dist               Use best hits from min hash distance, instead shared
+  --single             Single read analysis, does not compute score --dist               Use best hits from min hash distance -o, --output TEXT    Output CSV file for --single --help               Show this message and exit.
-                       hashes.
-  -o, --output TEXT    Top shared hash queries per read, not cumulative, does
-                       not compute scores.
-  --help               Show this message and exit.
 ```